Effective Methods for Removing Duplicates in Excel - OnRamp Analytics

 Effective Methods for Removing Duplicates in Excel

-Importance of Removing Duplicates
+Why Removing Duplicates Matters

-Methods for Removing Duplicates in Excel
+Ways to Remove Duplicates in Excel

 Example: Removing Duplicates from a Small Dataset